webplatform/docs-wpd/Community/Meetings/General/2014/0819_raw_mtg_notes/index.md

 shepazu [agrees]

-**ACTION** Jen to write an email to ask the community to work on the CSS readiness flag visual component
+''ACTION'' Jen to write an email to ask the community to work on the CSS readiness flag visual component

 shepazu: is there anything else about HTML  or the readiness markers bugs?